akostrik/stage_telegram_python/README.md

 - And so, ensure the entrance to the work market

 ## The context
-The Telegram Messenger is a messenger application like WhatApp, Viber, Signal, etc, having a lot of channels on different subjects in Russian
+The Telegram Messenger is a messenger application like WhatApp, Viber, Signal, etc. Its particularities are that it has a lot of channels on different subjects in Russian and they have little censorship limitations

 ## What the appication does
 1) Real time verification of Telegram messages veracity by two methods: